vmware-tanzu/sonobuoy-plugins/cis-benchmarks/README.md

 * `TARGET_POLICIES`
   Setting this to "true" enables the checks for Kubernetes policies.
 For CIS 1.5, this is Section 2.
 This target cannot be enabled for earlier versions of the benchmark.
   This is disabled by default in both plugins.

+The following environment variables are distribution specific.
+They should not be enabled unless you are running against a distribution where they are valid and compatible.
+Enabling these when running against an unsupported distribution will result in the plugin failing to run correctly.

+* `TARGET_MANAGED_SERVICES`
+  Setting this to "true" enables the checks for managed service components.
+  This target is only available when running the [CIS GKE benchmark](./gke).
+  This is enabled by default for the GKE version of the plugin.

 ## Distribution specific support